 1. Lavazza Espresso Italiano

-Lavazza is known for its expertise in crafting traditional Italian espresso.
-Their Espresso Italiano K-Cup captures the rich and intense flavors of Italian espresso.
+Lavazza, a company known for its expertise in crafting traditional Italian espresso, crafted the Espresso Italiano K-Cups that capture the rich and intense flavors of espresso.

-The aroma of Lavazza Espresso Italiano K-Cup is one of its most distinctive features.
-The coffee has a rich, roasted aroma that is sure to wake you up in the morning.
+The aroma of Lavazza Espresso Italiano K-Cups is one of their most distinctive features.
+The coffee has a rich, roasted aroma that is sure to tantalize your senses.

-As a downside, these pods are rather expensive compared to other K cup pods.
+On the downside, these pods are very expensive compared to other K-cup pods.
 For example, you can get a good K cup for under 50 cents but these pods cost well over $1.

 Pros